 The ARB dialog is used for powering up, selecting the ARB waveform and for configuring a sinusoidal, rectangular or a continuous test signal.
+Section Resampling covers information on the resampling frequency.
+Resampling a waveform in extended (wideband) mode can be started.

-State - ARB

-Switches on and off the ARB modulation.
+State - ARB Switches on and off the ARB modulation.

 The output is based on the waveform file that is loaded.
 The name of the waveform file is indicated in the header section of the display.

 If no waveform file is loaded, the ARB modulation cannot be powered up.
 None will be displayed next to Load Waveform.
 Additionally a message is displayed in the info line of the status bar, asking the user to load a waveform file.